5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Call to confirm the day before (personal touch)

-- Consider adding to a "cash only" or "prepay only" list
+- Consider adding to a prepay-only list

 The Technology Factor